 Through the centuries, the buildings merged to leave two houses and finally, in the early 19th century, just one.

 The prime site might have become a hotel but for the intervention of a Count Hardegg, who bought the plot and had the building we find there today constructed in 1847.

-Architects Johann Romano and August Schwendenwein provided the design for the new palais (Freyung 1), whose location exemplifies the aristocratic associations of the square; previous owners before Count Hardegg included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.
+Architects Johann Romano and August Schwendenwein provided the design for the new palais (at the Freyung 1 address), whose owner continued the aristocratic associations of this part of the square; previous landowners included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.

 Romano’s work for Hardegg even found mention in the announcement of the former’s passing in an April 1882 edition of the Neue Freie Presse paper.

 Your typical count might have used the entire new building for his Vienna residence, but Hardegg seems to have been more entrepreneurial and somewhat ahead of his time.
 Although palais-like in appearance, the intention was always to rent out most of the premises to tenants.

 In the early 1860s, for example, you could find adverts in newspapers for the “Levana” institute, which looked after children whose mental or physical condition prevented them from participating in conventional schooling.